Shimura correspondence for level $p^2$ and the central values of $L$-series II: Introduction

 The group of bilateral $\Ot$-ideals modulo $\Q^\times$-equivalence is a dihedral group of order $2(p+1)$.
 The norm $p$ bilateral $\Ot$-ideals can be taken as representatives for the symmetries.
 Each bilateral $\Ot$-ideal defines an operator in $\M(\Ot)$.
-The operator $W_{\id{p}}$ associated to a norm $p$ bilateral $\Ot$-ideal $\id{p}$ commutes with $\HeckeRing_0$ and is self-adjoint for the inner product (although the operators related to different norm $p$ bilateral $\Ot$-ideals clearly do not commute).
+The operator $W_{\id{p}}$ associated to a norm $p$ bilateral $\Ot$-ideal $\id{p}$ commutes with $\HeckeRing_0$ and is self-adjoint for the natural inner product of $\M(\Ot)$ (defined in \eqref{eq:heightpairing} below), although operators related to different norm $p$ bilateral $\Ot$-ideals clearly do not commute.
 Considering the algebra generated by the Hecke operators and one $W_{\id{p}}$, a multiplicity one theorem does hold (see Theorem \ref{thm:multone}).

 We show that there is a connection between bilateral $\Ot$-ideals of norm $p$ and suborders of $\Ot$ (in the sense of \cite{Pacetti-Tornaria}) which associates to $\id{p}$ the order $\ZZ + \id{p}$.
 This relation allows to define for each ideal $\id{p}$, a map